 If your client already supports OIDC or OAuth 2.0, remaining work may just be some simple configuration.

 Otherwise, here is more information about how to use OIDC with Feide:

-In the dashboard you can configure which login providers you will enable for the end users.
+In the customer portal you can configure which login providers under configuration-tab or under host organization you will enable for the end users.
 Your configuration here will be reflected in the available login options for the end users during login.
+See the login flow

 Using the Groups API¶